All 17 Uses

 Julius Caesar

-- Go you down that way towards the Capitol;
+- Go you down that way towards the Capitol.†

-If you do find them decked with ceremonies.†p.
-11.6capitol = the main building (or buildings) of government
+p.
+11.4capitol = the main building (or buildings) of government

-Calpurnia's cheek is pale; and Cicero
+- Calphurnia's cheek is pale, and Cicero

 Looks with such ferret and such fiery eyes